sofia-muskan26/ImageToPdfConverter/README.md

 bash
 Copy code
 python main.py
-Use the interface to select images, specify the output PDF name, and convert the images to a PDF file.
+Use the interface to select images, specify the output PDF name, and convert the images to a PDF file.</p>